montchr/montchr.github.io/_posts/2014-10-21-daily-news-pdfs.md

 <iframe width="420" height="315" src="//www.youtube.com/embed/k01-VRZf6oE" frameborder="0" allowfullscreen></iframe>

-So, Philly Daily News, if you're reading these, please know I post with the best intentions – be aware that your PDFs are available to the public.
+So, Philly Daily News, if you're reading this, please know I post with the best intentions – be aware that your PDFs are available to the public.